Since 1998, students enrolling in all undergraduate programs at Virginia Tech have been required to have a personal computer.

 Q: I have been admitted to a graduate program in Architecture or Landscape Architecture.
 Does the computer requirement apply to me?

 A: Although the University computer requirement applies to entering undergraduate students (freshmen or transfers), the School of Architecture + Design requires all incoming graduate students in the Master of Architecture (M.Arch.) program and the Master of Landscape Architecture (MLA) program to have a personal computer; recommended hardware specifications are identical to those for undergraduate students.
 All A+D graduate students will need to have access to some sort of personal computer in order to check e-mail, register for classes, etc., as well as to access online resources for many courses.
 Graduate students in the M.Arch. and MLA programs may purchase the appropriate software bundle from the Student Software office.
 Beginning in the fall of 2014, all A+D students, graduate and undergraduate, are required to purchase an annual subscription to the Adobe Creative Cloud.
-(For more information on computer requirements for A+D graduate students, please see the Graduate Architecture Program admissions web page or the Landscape Architecture computer requirement web page.)
+(For more information on computer requirements for A+D graduate students, please see the Graduate Architecture Program admissions web page.)

 Q: Do you recommend one hardware platform (Apple/Mac vs. IBM PC-Comp./Windows) over another?